Vamsam

-Vamsam is a 2010 Indian Tamil-language action film, starring debutante Arulnidhi and Sunaina in lead roles.
-The film is produced by Arulnidhi's father and M. Karunanidhi's youngest son, M. K. Thamizharasu, and features Jayaprakash, Ganja Karuppu, Kishore, Anupama Kumar among others in supporting roles.
-The film was released on 13 August 2010 to positive reviews and became a profitable venture at the box-office.
+Vamsam is a 2010 Indian Tamil-language action drama film directed by Pandiraaj, starring debutante Arulnithi and Sunaina.
+The film is produced by Arulnithi's father and M. Karunanidhi's youngest son, M. K. Thamizharasu, and features Jayaprakash, Ganja Karuppu, Kishore, Anupama Kumar among others in supporting roles.
+It was released on 13 August 2010.

 Plot

 A woman keeps her son away from the ancestral rivalry of two families in the village.
 However, after an unforeseen incident, he takes it upon himself to punish his enemies.